dsaucez/l2/TP.md

 ### Testing your code

 We use Mininet to emulate the topology.
-To test your implementation, open a new terminal and run the following commands to start mininet.
+To test your implementation, open a new terminal and run the following commands to start Mininet.

 ```bash
 $ cd ~/LAB4/tutorials/examples/l2
 $ ./start_mininet
 ```

-This has for effect to start your controller and to lauchn Mininet with the topology presented in the figure above.
-Starting the environement may take some time, once you see the message `READY: topology discovered!` it means your controller discovered the entire topology and you are ready to accept traffic between hosts.
+This has for effect to start your controller and to launch Mininet with the topology presented in the figure above.
+Starting the environment may take some time, once you see the message `READY: topology discovered!` it means your controller discovered the entire topology and you are ready to accept traffic between hosts.

 ##### Question 5